-This Scandinavian-influenced gratin is a luxurious meld of smoked salmon, red potatoes, and leeks.
+This Scandinavian-influenced potato gratin is a luxurious meld of smoked salmon, red potatoes, and leeks.
 Fresh horseradish enlivens a toasted dill-crumb topping, but be aware when grating it that tears may flow.

 Preheat oven to 375 degrees.
 Butter a 9-inch square baking dish.
 Stir together bread pieces, 1 tablespoon dill, the horseradish, 1/4 teaspoon salt, and a pinch of pepper in a medium bowl.
 Melt 2 tablespoons butter; stir into bread mixture.
 Set aside.